Information for Lecturers

 - Unnecessary ways in the buildings are to be avoided in order to keep contacts as low as possible.
 The duration of stay in shared areas including sanitary facilities is to be kept to a minimum.
 The direct route to the course room or workplace shall be chosen.

 - In general, shared objects must be disinfected by the user immediately after use.
 This applies e.g. in kitchens, sanitary facilities and other shared rooms as well as for printers.

 - Employees in risk groups who carry out activities on campus must have a risk assessment carried out in advance by their supervisor.
 Facility Management is available for any queries.

-- If the minimum distance is not maintained, the teaching staff will ask the students to move before the course can begin.
+- If the minimum distance is not maintained, the teaching staff will ask the students to seperate before the course can begin.

 - The rooms must be pulse ventilated every 45 minutes by the teaching staff for two minutes.